 The probability of manipulation lowers with the rise of the number of electors but it’s not a guarantee.
-As 2006 Mexican election showcased, even mass-scale bribery is possible.
-In this incident, it is believed that 8.8% of the population which wasn’t a beneficiary of mostly two social programmes (“Desarrollo Local Microrregiones” (“Microregion Local Development”), and the “Desarrollo Humano Oportunidades” (“Human Development Opportunities “)) could be influenced.
+As a 2006 Mexican election showcased, even mass-scale bribery is possible.
+In this incident, it is believed that 8.8% of the population which wasn’t a beneficiary of two social programmes (“Desarrollo Local Microrregiones” (“Microregion Local Development”), and the “Desarrollo Humano Oportunidades” (“Human Development Opportunities “)) could be influenced.
 During the time of this election, a Global Exchange observer stated:

 “As people came out of the polling station, PRI representatives gave them 100 pesos and a T-shirt.”

 A similar scheme appeared in Argentina, Nigeria, Kenya, and even in many developed countries but on a smaller scale — in some states, cities, or towns.

 Election Fraud Is a Serious Problem